BeaverIAB/BeaverIAB-BananaMan/README.md

 # Sir C.J.
 Rhinoscooter — The Banana Man
 ### He's goin' bananas!!!
 This Toon loves giving Cogs the 'slip'!
-My personal Toon, created way back in 2007, is now playable in Toontown: The Grindworks!
+A brand new character for Toontown: The Grindworks!

 Inspired by the existing character, Barnacle Bessie, this Toon is unable to carry the Trap gag (lore accurate!),  instead a Banana Peel targets a random Cog every round, as the player progresses the maximum damage of the Banana Peels increases.